-Some of them you can optimise, some of them you can do nothing except pray.
+Some of them you can optimize; some of them you can do nothing except pray.

-Let us see some of the factors which we can control and optimise.
+Let us see some of the factors which we can control and optimize.

 Performance of Your Web Hosting Server

 If your web host performance is poor, there are not many things you can do.
-PHP version, hardware, and network quality, server OS, web server software and other apps installed and a few others play a vital role here.
+PHP version, hardware, network quality, server OS, web server software, and other installed apps, and a few others play a vital role here.

-The more you optimise it, the better.
+The more you optimize it, the better.
 These assets are responsible for 95% of the total weight of the page.

 Themes and Plugins Installed in Your Web Application

-If your WordPress website is crowded with many plugins, then it will significantly impact the performance of your site.
+If your WordPress website is crowded with many plugins, it will significantly impact your site’s performance.
 This is not true if all of those plugins are well optimized, but it is rare to see a well-developed plugin.